-Helped by specific ring-fenced money from the Surrey Music Hub, we run an exciting and stimulating outreach programme.
+We run an exciting and stimulating outreach programme.
 At present it consists of the following:-

-- the employment of an Outreach Officer - In-service Training Days with peripatetic teachers from Surrey County Arts and the South East - Composition Workshops for students from Surrey Schools, where their works will be work-shopped and performed by Menuhin School pupils. - Concerts in local schools, given by our younger students - Concerts in local old age homes - 'A Chance to Play' our teachers and some of our older students teaching violin and cello to pupils in a local primary school
+- In-service Training Days with peripatetic teachers from Surrey County Arts and the South East - Composition Workshops for students from Surrey Schools, where their works will be work-shopped and performed by Menuhin School pupils. - Concerts in local schools, given by our younger students - Concerts in local old age homes - 'A Chance to Play' our teachers and some of our older students teaching violin and cello to pupils in local primary schools